 Decentralized Agencies or Decentralized FOIA Process – When an agency is separated into components or offices and those individual components handle FOIA requests for their own records, the FOIA process is called “decentralized.”
 Most large federal agencies have a decentralized FOIA process, where requesters send their requests directly to the component or office of the agency that maintains the records they seek, and that component handles the request.

 Discretionary Disclosure – Information that the agency releases even though it could have been withheld under one of the FOIA’s exemptions.
-Attorney General Holder’s 2009 FOIA Guidelines encourage agencies to release information as a matter of discretion when there is no foreseeable harm in disclosure.
+The Department of Justice's 2009 FOIA Guidelines encourage agencies to release information as a matter of discretion when there is no foreseeable harm in disclosure.

 Equivalent Full-Time FOIA Employees – An "equivalent full-time FOIA employee" is created by adding together the percentages of time dedicated to FOIA duties by employees performing less than full-time FOIA work.